Indian Cinema: Popular Hindi Film (P5057)

 Contact hours and workload

-This module is 150 hours of work.
-This breaks down into 66 hours of contact time and 84 hours of independent study.
+This module is approximately 150 hours of work.
+This breaks down into about 66 hours of contact time and about 84 hours of independent study.
+The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.